 Proper lighting can have a significant impact on how you feel in a space, and each space may call for a variety of different lighting requirements.
-A good lighting setup combines different kinds of lighting to create a welcoming space where you can easily work or relax.
+A good lighting setup combines different types of lighting to create a welcoming space where you can easily work or relax.
 There are three basic types of lighting you should layer in a room in order to accomplish this:

 - Ambient or general lighting